wrench-project/eduwrench-slurm-terminal-simulator/narrative/README.md

 Recall that *myprogram* runs in $2 + 20/n$ hours  on $n$ nodes.
 Use the app to do (at least) the following:

-  1. Successful job execution
+1. **Successful job execution**

     - Edit the batch script to specify that you want to run *myprogram* on 4 nodes (`edit` command).
 Specify a duration that is sufficient for *myprogram* to complete successfully.
     - Submit this job to the batch scheduled and move time forward (using `sleep` command) until after the job should have completed.
-    - Double check the content and creation date (`ls -l` command) of the .out or .err files.
+    - Check the content of the generated .out or .err file produced by the job.
     - Did the job complete successfully?
     - At what time did it complete?
     - Did it complete about when you thought it would?

-  2. Failed job execution
+  2. **Failed job execution**

     - Now Submit a job to run *myprogram* on 6 nodes *without* enough requested time, so that it will certainly fail.
-    - Once enough time has passed, double-check the content and creation date of the .out or .err file.
+    - Once enough time has passed, check the content of the generated .out or .err file.
     - Did the job fail?
     - At what time did it fail?
     - Did the job file about when you thought it would?